 - ½ cup (120mL) nonfat milk

-- Preheat the oven to 350°F. Lightly coat 12 muffin cups with nonstick cooking spray.
+- Preheat the oven to 350°F. Coat 12 muffin cups with nonstick cooking spray.
+(If using liners, then line 12 muffins cups with liners and coat them with cooking spray.)

 - In a medium bowl, whisk together the flour, cinnamon, allspice, baking powder, baking soda, and salt.
 In a separate bowl, whisk together the butter, eggs, vanilla, and vinegar.
 Mix in the Greek yogurt, stirring until no large lumps remain.
 Mix in the mashed banana and maple syrup.
 Alternate between adding the flour mixture and milk, beginning and ending with the flour mixture, and stirring just until incorporated.
 (For best results, add the flour mixture in 3 equal parts.)
 Set aside 2 tablespoons of the apple, and gently fold in the rest.